mwest44/shared-echo-service-demo/README.md

     curl http://echo.frontend-service.svc.cluster.local
     curl http://echo.infrastructure-service.svc.cluster.local will also work because we are in the same cluster.

-Test Connectivity from Tanzu Kubernetes Cluster
+Test Connectivity from Tanzu Kubernetes Cluster to Supervisor Cluster Service

     Create frontend-service namespace on tkg cluster